ferrumnet/staking/README.md

 - change directory into backend directory.

-- add environment config as provided
+- add environment config as provided to a file .env in root backend directory.

 - run yarn install

 - after installation of dependencies, from terminal run `node sim_lambda.js`;

-- this will start the backend on port 8080
+- this will start the backend on port 8080.

 Frontend :